Becky Southworth

-Rebecca Southworth is a British director, journalist and television presenter.
+Becky Southworth is a British director, journalist and television presenter.

 In 2017, Southworth won a Royal Television Society award for her debut documentary Kicked Out: From Care To Chaos.

 Her second documentary Can Sex Offenders Change? was released in 2020.
 Lucy Magnan of The Guardian rated the documentary 4/5.
 It was shortlisted for a 2021 Grierson Award.

+Becky was nominated 2025 for a BAFTA for the ITV documentary Maternity: Broken Trust which she produced.

+In 2022 she was named as one of Big Issue Changemakers 2022 for her work in filmmaking.